builderLabs/Yelp-Fusion-JavaScript/yelpFusionJS.md

 Perhaps as a result of this, the Fusion API ***appears to have been developed
 with the intention for back-end use*** as there is no current "approved" method
-of using fusion via JavaScript.
+of using Fusion via JavaScript.
 Accordingly, Ajax requests from the front-end
-result in CORS issues, as neither CORS headers nor the JSONP workarounds are
+result in CORS (Cross Origin Resource Sharing violation) issues, as neither
+CORS headers nor the JSONP workarounds are supported by Fusion (at least not
-supported by Fusion (at least not at the time of this writing).
+at the time of this writing).
 &nbsp;

 ## Why does this matter?